Learning earthquake sources using symmetric autoencoders: Scale Separation

 \subsection{Path Scale}

-Given the smallest angular resolution of the source information as presented in Tab.~\ref{tab:resP}, we opted for the Hierarchical Equal Area isoLatitude Pixelation method \citep[HEALPIX]{gorski2005healpix}.
-HEALPIX divides the earthquake focal sphere into pixels, each possessing equal surface area, providing an approximate angular resolution of $\Delta\psi=14\degree$.
+Considering the minimal angular resolution of the source information as presented in Tab.~\ref{tab:resP}, we opted for the Hierarchical Equal Area isoLatitude Pixelation method \citep[HEALPIX]{gorski2005healpix}.
+HEALPIX divides the focal sphere from the earthquake into pixels, each with an equal surface area, providing an approximate angular resolution of $\Delta\psi=14\degree$.
 Fig.~\ref{fig:pixels}a illustrates the resulting pixelated focal sphere.
 Within this pixelation scheme, all traced rays intersecting a particular focal-sphere pixel are assumed to carry identical source information.
-In other words, the source effects are considered uniform across all far-field receivers connected by rays intersecting a given pixel.
+In other words, the source effects are considered coherent across all far-field receivers connected by rays intersecting a given pixel.

-To establish scale separation, our objective is to demonstrate significant variations in path effects among a group of receivers associated with any given pixel.
-An important observation is that the receivers within each group are distributed across a wide range of epicentral distances.
-The coloring of the receiver groups in Fig.~\ref{fig:pixels}b reveals that lower-indexed pixels exhibit receivers spread across a broader range of epicentral distances in comparison to higher-indexed pixels.
-We selected a pixel and computed the raypaths connecting the source focus to the receivers while intersecting the pixel.
-Subsequently, we determined the corresponding travel times along these raypaths, and the results are presented in Fig.~\ref{fig:path_scale}.
-Our analysis focused on examining the variation in traveltime delay of scattered arrivals relative to the P arrival within the receiver group.
-Similar analysis can be performed for waves recorded in the S window.
-This variation in traveltime delay among the receivers serves as an indicator of the scale at which scattering effects fluctuate.
-Significant variations in time delay among the receivers suggest that path effects are changing at a faster rate than source effects, which remain uniform for the selected pixel.
+Within the context of focal-sphere pixelation, scale separation implies that the effects of coda scattering and multipathing notably vary among a set of receivers linked to a specific pixel.
+An important observation is that the receivers linked to each pixel are distributed across a wide range of epicentral distances.
+Moreover, the coloring of the receiver groups in Fig.~\ref{fig:pixels}b reveals that lower-indexed pixels exhibit receivers spread across a broader range of epicentral distances in comparison to higher-indexed pixels.
+Considering the heterogeneity of the subsurface, it is plausible to presume that the effects of coda scattering differ substantially among the receivers within a specific pixel.